microsoft/vscode-react-native/README.md

   - Linux: `sudo apt-get install openssl`
 - (macOS only) [`idb`](https://fbidb.io/docs/installation/) utility is installed.
 It's required to interact with iOS physical devices

 The Network inspector uses functional of the Flipper plugin integrated to React Native apps.
 Please make sure that it's enabled in your application.
-You can use [this guide](https://fbflipper.com/docs/getting-started/react-native/) to integate Flipper into your projects.
+You can use [this guide](https://fbflipper.com/docs/getting-started/react-native/) to integrate Flipper into your projects.

 ### Network inspector usage